-There are so many factors that affect the appearance of your skin, including the climate where you live and even the way that you cleanse your skin!
-That’s why knowing your skin type is an essential part of having healthy skin.
+There are countless factors that influence the appearance of your skin, from climate and cleanliness routines to cleansing methods and more, so knowing your skin type is an integral component to having healthy skin.

 Type Of Skin Guide